puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 > Note: This is not recommended.

-In a double-quoted string, you may interpolate the value of an arbitrary [expression][] (which may contain both variables and literal values) by putting it inside `${}` (a pair of curly braces preceded by a dollar sign):
+In a double-quoted string, you can interpolate the value of an arbitrary [expression][] (which can contain both variables and literal values) by putting it inside `${}` (a pair of curly braces preceded by a dollar sign):

 {% highlight ruby %}
     file {'config.yml':